GDSC-RCCIIT/General-Purpose-Scripts/scripts/Text Grammar Corrector/README.md

 ---

+1) This sript requires language_tool_python library as a prerequisite.
+Run the following command to install it -
+  >pip install language_tool_python

-- Create a text file with the required english paragraph text which needs correction.
+2) Create a text file with the required english paragraph text which needs correction.

-- Provide the file location in the cmd line
+3) Provide the file location in the cmd line

-- Run the python file and it will generate a text file with the corrected information (output.txt).
+4) Run the python file and it will generate a text file with the corrected information (output.txt).

-Use the following command to run it
+Use the following command to run the script
 >python "grammer bot.py" input.txt

 Here, input.txt is the input file to be provided by the user